canonical/launchpad-manual/docs/user/how-to/projects/project-translations/exporting-translations.rst

 Next steps
 ----------

-Launchpad works with Git to host, mirror and catalogue to branches of your project's code.
-Let's take a look at :ref:`hosting code with Launchpad <host-your-project-code-on-launchpad>`.
+Launchpad offers git hosting for your projects.
+Let's take a look at how you can :ref:`host code on Launchpad <host-your-project-code-on-launchpad>`.